dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/7-Playlist_Generator/README.md

 Here is a template to help you get started.
 Look up the relevant `String` methods in the [official documentation](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html) if you need help.
 In particular, look at using `substring` and `replace`.

 ```
 @RequestMapping("/playlist")
 public String playlist() {
     HashSet<String> results = this.rec.randomWalk(30);

     // Generic template for created song iframes
     // Notice the TRACK_ID placeholder in the src URL -- we'll replace this with the real track IDs

     String template = "<iframe src=\"https://open.spotify.com/embed/track/TRACK_ID\" width=\"300\" height=\"380\" frameborder=\"0\" allowtransparency=\"true\" allow=\"encrypted-media autoplay\"></iframe>";

     String response = "";

     // Loop over the Strings contained in results

         // Each result String has the form spotify:track:6Ln76fIfkdmL6UHbuYR756

         // Extract the alphanumeric code from the result String by stripping off "spotify:track:"

-            // Use the template.replace method to create a new String that replaces TRACK_ID in the template string with the real track id
+        // Use the template.replace method to create a new String that replaces TRACK_ID in the template
+        // string with the real track id

-            // Append the complete String with the track id to results
+        // Append the complete String with the track id to response

     return response;
 }

 ```